Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 For example, suppose your site has an Add-to-Cart button.
 You would use an event to track every time the button is clicked.
 You would use a metric to measure the percentage of users who added to the cart at least once or the average number of items added per user.

-Choosing primary and secondary metrics
+Choose primary and secondary metrics

 The primary metric is the one Optimizely Feature Experimentation uses to determine a statistically significant winning or losing variation.
 It is the most important goal of the experiment and decides whether your hypothesis is proven or disproven.
-In Optimizely Feature Experimentation, the primary metric will always achieve statistical significance at full speed, regardless of any other goals or events added.
+In Optimizely Feature Experimentation, the primary metric always achieves statistical significance at full speed, regardless of any other goals or events added.

 How metrics are calculated

 Optimizely Feature Experimentation creates metrics by aggregating events over time.
 Directly track actions like clicks, pageviews, form submissions, purchases, and scroll depth.
-After you create an event and add it to an experiment, you will decide how it is displayed as a metric.
+After you create an event and add it to an experiment, you decide how it is displayed as a metric.

-Adding metrics to experiments
+Add metrics to experiments

-Every Optimizely Feature Experimentation experiment needs at least one metric.
-You can add or modify metrics at any time.
 For details on adding metrics to experiments, see Run A/B tests or Run a multi-armed bandit optimization.
-For step-by-step instructions on creating a metric, see Create a metric in Optimizely using the metric builder.
+To create a metric, see Create a metric in Optimizely with the metric builder.

 You can view the metrics attached to your experiment on the Experimentation Results page.